View our frequently asked questions about physiotherapy careers:

 I cannot organise any work experience due to the COVID-19 social distancing measures.
 What should I do?

 Contact the universities you wish to apply to and ask for their advice directly.
 Programme teams are aware that applicants will not be able to gain work experience during the pandemic and so they will have suggestions of other things you can do.
 As a baseline, you will need to have a broad understanding of what physiotherapy is and where physios work.
-You can find lots of helpful information on the CSP’s website.
+You can find lots of helpful information on the CSP’s website, including links to online learning resources within the students' section.

 Back to top